 How to use Spooky2 Rife to help with Swollen Gums

-Rife frequency healing is an alternative therapy free of any side effects.
+Rife frequency healing is an alternative solution free of any side effects.
 It will be a good choice if you intend to improve swollen gums naturally.

 Spooky2 frequency database contains over 35,000 programs dedicated to providing you with accurate and beneficial frequencies for imbalanced energy.
 Search the keyword “gum” in the Presets/Programs search box, and you will find some presets/programs.